Read This Before Choosing A Marketing Team For Your Oil and Gas Company

 - What do you know about our company?

-- What is the single biggest improvement that we could make online?
+- What’s the single most significant improvement that we could make online?

 - What software tools do you use?